marblelover003/Visimusic/README.md

 Each song has a different color scheme based on what album it is from.

-For example, the song "Commando Steve" by Bossfight would have a red/white color scheme, since the album art contains those colors, but the song "Spectra" by Chipzel would have a rainbow color scheme, since "Spectra", the name of the album, looks like the plural of "spectrum", which would be a rainbow in the context of colors!
+For example, the song "Commando Steve" by Bossfight would have a red/white color scheme, since the album art contains those colors, but the song "Spectra" by Chipzel would have a rainbow color scheme, since "Spectra", the name of the album, looks like the word "spectrum", which means a band of colors as seen in a rainbow.